Bonifatius94/Chord.Lib/README.md

 organize the data to be stored.
 It's actually quite simple: Each node in the token-ring and each data item is assigned a unique id that can be referred to as a lookup key.
-By convention, each data item is managed by the node with the next higher id than the data item's id.
-And not to mention the nodes obviously should know their neighbour's id like it naturally should be in a token-ring.
+By convention, each data item is managed by the node with the next higher id than the data item's id, so the data items get uniformly distributed over the token-ring's id range.
+And not to mention the nodes obviously should know each of their neighbour's id like it naturally should be in a token-ring.

 When querying a data item, any node can serve as an entrypoint into the Chord cluster such that it forwards the request clockwise until the first node with a higher id than